 Citrus Juice Forum speaker highlight:

-Graeme will be outlining these developments at the Citrus Juice Forum in Leeton, NSW, on 1 May.
+Dr Tahir Khurshid, a Research Physiologist with NSW DPI, will update growers on the latest in these developments at the Citrus Juice Forum in Leeton, NSW, on 1 May.

 For more information about the Citrus Juice Forum visit https://citrusaustralia.com.au/event/juice-forum.
 Remember while it is a free event, registration is required.